simongravelle/MDAnalysis-tutorial/tutorial/mdanalysis-tutorial.rst

             pos2 = u.atoms.positions[u.atoms.indices == id2][0]
             r = np.sqrt(np.sum((pos1-pos2)**2))

-Then, let us assume that if :math:`r` is larger that a certain cut-off value of, let's say, :math:`1.8\,Å`, the bond is broken:
+Then, let us assume that if *r* is larger that a certain cut-off value of, let's say, 1.8 Å, the bond is broken:

 .. code-block:: python